Popularity isn’t always a sign of a smooth-functioning internet phone service.

 - Your caller’s audio quality was poor, and Google couldn’t decipher the message.

-Even if you resolve your issue, keep in mind that Google Voice is still pretty limited when it comes to options for receiving voicemail transcriptions.
+Even if you resolve your issue, keep in mind that Google Voice is limited when it comes to options for receiving voicemail transcriptions.

 Issue 11: Out-of-order messages

-While that support issue was resolved, issues with out-of-order and delayed messages have been raised in 2023 and 2024, especially in group text threads.
+While that support issue wasn’t resolved, even more issues with out-of-order and delayed messages have been raised in November 2023 and 2024, especially in group text threads.

 Unfortunately, there is no clear solution to this issue, but it’s another sign of Google Voice’s bugginess when it comes to delivering your messages.